 In December 2012, the Company established the Specialty Fashion Group Limited Employee Long Term Incentive Plan whereby, at the discretion of the Board, senior management were invited to participate in the Specialty Fashion Group Employee Long Term Incentive Plan.
-As at 30 June 2015, there were no performance rights over ordinary shares granted to senior management (2014: 3,800,000).
-Details of this plan are detailed in note 41.
+During the year ended 30 June 2016, there were no performance rights over ordinary shares granted to senior management (2015: Nil).
+Details of this plan are detailed in note 40.